Library of the Russian Academy of Sciences: Library of the Academy of Sciences in the 18th century

 The library of the Academy of Sciences was founded in 1714 by Tsar Peter I. No government act on the establishment of the library has come down to us.
 However, there is evidence of this in the book of the first Russian historian of St. Petersburg, curator of the Russian book fund of the Library, Andrei Ivanovich Bogdanov (1696-1766).
-Describing the first libraries of St. Petersburg, he called the Library of the Imperial Academy of Sciences one of the earliest and most important, which, - he wrote, - “... began to gather by the supreme decree of the Emperor Peter the Great from 1714, and in 1724 it was united into the Imperial Academy of Sciences".
+Describing the first libraries of St. Petersburg, he called the Library of the Imperial Academy of Sciences one of the earliest and most important, which, - he wrote, - “began to gather by the supreme decree of the Emperor Peter the Great from 1714, and in 1724 it was united into the Imperial Academy of Sciences".

-When organizing such an institution, the goal was to provide access to books for all literate people of the state striving for European education.
-The library collections were multilingual and universal.

-Three collections were brought to the Summer Palace - the books of the Pharmaceutical Order from Moscow, the Gottorp library and the so-called library of the Dukes of Courland.
-The fund consisted of about 2,000 books in Russian and many European languages.

-In 1718 the Library was housed in the "Kikin Chambers", in the stone house of the executed leader of Peter the Great's time A.V.
-Kikina.
-From that time on, the Library began to receive visitors.

-When the library was officially named “academic”, it is difficult to establish.
-This name was common for professors already in 1728, when the library from the Kikin Chambers was transferred to Vasilievsky Island.
-In the 1740s, the library was called "Imperial St. Petersburg Library" or simply "Library".
-But in 1776 the academic librarian I.G.
-Buckmeister in his book "Experience about the Library and the Kunstkamera of the St. Petersburg Academy of Sciences" testified to its new official name "academic library".

-The first director of the Library was the physician of Peter the Great, Robert Karlovich Areskin, who appointed an advisor to the Medical Chancellery, Johann Daniel Schumacher, as a librarian, so that he would systematically replenish the funds of His Majesty's library in the Summer Palace.